fcrespel/jenkins-cas-plugin/README.md

 By default, using normal username/password is not possible from external/scripted clients when using CAS.
 You may use an **API token** instead and/or enable the **REST API** support.
 See "Usage" section above for more details.

+### Checking group memberships

+To check actual group memberships extracted from configured CAS attributes, go to `http://your-jenkins-server/whoAmI/` and look for the **Authorities** list.

 ### Missing group memberships when logging with external/scripted clients

 This issue ([JENKINS-20064](https://issues.jenkins-ci.org/browse/JENKINS-20064)) is fixed in Jenkins 1.556 and higher, provided that the user logged in through the web interface at least once.
 This limitation does not apply when the REST API option is enabled along with the real username/password.